 Due to the weather conditions we faced and time restrictions there were a some side trips we were not able to do on this particular trip – the climb up Mt Ossa which is Tasmania’s highest peak was not able to be completed due to snow cover and dangerous conditions.
 Pine Valley would have added another night onto the trip and is definitely one section I would love to revisit.
 The peaks of Cradle Mountain and Barn Bluff are easily accessible during the warmer months, and a bit of planning prior to beginning the trip would make both of these peaks very much worth the effort.
 There are endless things to see off the main beaten track and each season would provide for completely different opportunities.
 I would love to see much of this track with snow on it as there are so many cascades and streams with sections that turn into gushing waterfalls as the snow melts and makes its way down stream.

 For me this trip was as much a mental and physical challenge as it was a photographic adventure.
 Seeing this incredible part of Tasmania has opened my eyes up even more to just how diverse and spectacularly beautiful our part of the world really is.
 We all laughed more than I think any of us have ever laughed before, we faced the physical and mental challenges of carrying our heavy equipment up and down the seemingly endless hills, ate more dehydrated food than I care to think about, got soaking wet from the rain, froze in our tents each night, barely slept the entire trip, got massive blisters on our feet from our shoes and endlessly wet socks, and had to work hard to capture the images we really wanted to capture.
-But would I do this again – absolutely without a doubt YES!
+But would I do the trip along the Overland Track again – absolutely without a doubt YES!